woocashh/Final-Exams-High-School-Matura/README.md

 # Final-Exams-High-School-Matura
-Some solutions to the final programming questions for the Polish Matura
+Useful functions and solutions for the Polish matura in Python